-- SLC_SYNCH Synch.
-See RFC 854, "TELNET PROTOCOL SPECIFICATION", for a complete description. - SLC_BRK Break.
-See RFC 854, "TELNET PROTOCOL SPECIFICATION", for a complete description. - SLC_IP Interrupt Process.
-See RFC 854, "TELNET PROTOCOL SPECIFICATION", for a complete description. - SLC_AO Abort Output.
-See RFC 854, "TELNET PROTOCOL SPECIFICATION", for a complete description. - SLC_AYT Are You There.
-See RFC 854, "TELNET PROTOCOL SPECIFICATION", for a complete description. - SLC_EOR End of Record.
-See RFC 885, "TELNET END OF RECORD OPTION" for a complete description. - SLC_ABORT Abort.
-See section 2.5 for a complete description. - SLC_EOF End of File.
-See section 2.5 for a complete description. - SLC_SUSP Suspend.
+- SLC\SYNCH Synch.
+See RFC 854, "TELNET PROTOCOL SPECIFICATION", for a complete description. - SLC\BRK Break.
+See RFC 854, "TELNET PROTOCOL SPECIFICATION", for a complete description. - SLC\IP Interrupt Process.
+See RFC 854, "TELNET PROTOCOL SPECIFICATION", for a complete description. - Abort Output.
+See RFC 854, "TELNET PROTOCOL SLC\AO SPECIFICATION", for a complete description. - SLC\AYT Are You There.
+See RFC 854, "TELNET PROTOCOL SPECIFICATION", for a complete description. - SLC\EOR End of Record.
+See RFC 885, "TELNET END OF RECORD OPTION" for a complete description. - SLC\ABORT Abort.
+See section 2.5 for a complete description. - SLC\EOF End of File.
+See section 2.5 for a complete description. - SLC\SUSP Suspend.
 See section 2.5 for a complete description.

-Next, we have the locally interpreted functions:
+Next, we have the locally interpreted functions.

-- SLC_EC Erase Character.
+- SLC\EC Erase Character.
 This is the character that is typed to erase one character from the input stream.
-See RFC 854, "TELNET PROTOCOL SPECIFICATION", for a complete description. - SLC_EL Erase Line.
+See RFC 854, "TELNET PROTOCOL SPECIFICATION", for a complete description. - SLC\EL Erase Line.
 This is the character that is typed to erase the entire contents of the current line of input.
-See RFC 854, "TELNET PROTOCOL SPECIFICATION", for a complete description. - SLC_EW Erase Word.
+See RFC 854, "TELNET PROTOCOL SPECIFICATION", for a complete description. - SLC\EW Erase Word.
 This is the character that is typed to erase one word from the input stream.
-When backing up in the input stream, a word is defined to be (optionally) whitespace (tab or space characters), and a string of characters up to, but not including, whitespace or line delimiters.

-- SLC_RP Reprint Line.
-This is the character that is typed to cause the current line of input to be reprinted, leaving the cursor at the end of the line. - SLC_LNEXT Literal Next.
-This is the character that is typed to indicate that the next character is to be taken literally, no character processing should be done with it, and if it is a special character that would normally get mapped into a Telnet option, that mapping should not be done. - SLC_XON Start Output.
-This is the character that is sent to resume output to the users terminal. - Stop Output.
-This is the character that is sent SLC_XOFF to stop output to the users terminal. - SLC_FORW1 Forwarding character.
-This is a character that should cause all data currently being buffered, and this character, to be sent immediately. - SLC_FORW2 Forwarding character.
-This is another character that is to be treated in the same manner as SLC FORW1.
+- SLC RP Reprint Line.
+This is the character that is typed to cause the current line of input to be reprinted, leaving the cursor at the end of the line. - SLC\LNEXT Literal Next.
+This is the character that is typed to indicate that the next character is to be taken literally, no character processing should be done with it, and if it is a special character that would normally get mapped into a Telnet option, that mapping should not be done. - SLC\XON Start Output.
+This is the character that is sent to resume output to the users terminal. - SLC\XOFF Stop Output.
+This is the character that is sent to stop output to the users terminal. - SLC\FORW1 Forwarding character.
+This is a character that should cause all data currently being buffered, and this character, to be sent immediately. - SLC\FORW2 Forwarding character.
+This is another character that is to be treated in the same manner as SLC\FORW1. - SLC\MCL Move cursor one character left.
+When visual editing is supported, this is the character that, when typed, will move the cursor one character to the left in the display. - SLC\MCR Move cursor one character right.
+When visual editing is supported, this is the character that, when typed, will move the cursor one character to the right in the display. - SLC\MCWL Move cursor one word left.
+When visual editing is supported, this is the character that, when typed, will move the cursor one word to the left in the display. - SLC\MCWR Move cursor one word right.
+When visual editing is supported, this is the character that, when typed, will move the cursor one word to the right in the display. - SLC\MCBOL Move cursor to the begining of the line.
+When visual editing is supported, this is the character that, when typed, will move the cursor to the begining of the line that is being edited. - SLC\MCEOL Move cursor to the end of the line.
+When visual editing is supported, this is the character that, when typed, will move the cursor to the end of the line that is being edited.